sciabarra/Mosaico/README.md

-# Charts by Sciabarra
+# Mosaico by Sciabarra

-Charts for helmc including code for building the containers.
+(Unstable work in progress...)

+Scala build kit.
+Currently some docker images built with sbt.

+Planned to be a complete cloud-based kit including kubernetes and jenkins.